 We love to hate plastic.
 Driven by images of tangled turtles and documentaries like A Plastic Ocean, The Blue Planet, and Australia’s War on Waste, plastic has become the primary target for environmental action.

-The movement has had a lot of positive impact: plastic use policy changes, legal plastic bag fees and bans, and in general more conscientiousness about exposure to BPAs and toxins.
+The plastic free movement has had a lot of positive impact: plastic use policy changes, legal plastic bag fees and bans, and in general more conscientiousness about exposure to BPAs and toxins.
 This movement has been immensely productive, uplifting and inspirational and we are proud to be part of it and living a (mostly) zero waste lifestyle ourselves.

 But as a recent WEF article questions, is plastic really the core problem or just a small link in a much bigger chain?
 Are we just using it as a convenient distraction from bigger issues?
-The answer is yes… let’s see why:
+The answer is YES… let’s see why:

 Of these nine boundaries, three areas are over their boundary: nitrogen flows, climate change, and biodiversity loss.
 The latter two are considered “core” boundaries” bearing particularly nasty consequences when exceeded.